BayramAnnakov/onsa-icp-agent/README.md

 - **Enhanced Search**: Incorporates buying signals, pain points, and company characteristics
 - **Caching Strategy**: Efficient API usage with intelligent caching for expensive endpoints
 - **Modular Architecture**: Selective tool loading for each agent based on requirements
+- **A2A Protocol Support**: Standardized agent-to-agent communication protocol with REST API and WebSocket

 ## 🏗️ Architecture